Student Jobs

 Student Internships and Summer Internships

 A paid student internship in your field of study is one of the best student jobs.
 You get both experience and money.
-There are fewer opportunities in this great recession, but they still exist in high-demand fields, like engineering.
+There are fewer opportunities in some majors, but they exist in high-demand fields, like engineering and accounting.

 If you can't get a paid internship, consider an unpaid internship at your university, a local community organization, or small business.
 You can still get some great experience, and get units too, that will apply toward graduation.